dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/attached-properties-overview.md

 # Attached properties overview (WPF .NET)

 An attached property is a Extensible Application Markup Language (XAML) concept.
-Attached properties enable extra property/value pairs to be set on any XAML element, even though the element doesn't define those extra properties in its object model.
+Attached properties enable extra property/value pairs to be set on any XAML element that derives from <xref:System.Windows.DependencyObject>, even though the element doesn't define those extra properties in its object model.
 The extra properties are globally accessible.
 Attached properties are typically defined as a specialized form of dependency property that doesn't have a conventional property wrapper.

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]